kariuki-george/artgallery/README.md

 ### ARTGALLERY
-> A website where designer can upload and sell their creativity.
+> A website where designers can upload and sell their creativity.